I earned my first M.A. in English Education in California,

 back into the Big City and turning my hobby into a new

 career.
-I currently work as a Tourism & P.R.
+I spent 5 years as a Tourism & P.R.
 Consultant

 Busan Choir Olympics, the 2002 FIFA World Cup and